Aroma of wine: In wine tasting

 The sense of smell and detecting the aromas in wine is the primary means through which wine is tasted and evaluated.
 Prior to tasting the wine, wine drinkers will often smell the wine in the glass.
 Large bowl glasses with tapered openings, some of which are specifically designed to enhance aromatics of different wines, can assist in capturing more aromatics within the glass for the drinker to detect.
-Wines served at warmer temperature will be more aromatic than wine served cooler due to heat's ability to increase the volatility of aromatic compounds in the wine.
+Wines served at warmer temperatures will be more aromatic than wine served cooler due to heat's ability to increase the volatility of aromatic compounds in the wine.
 Swirling, or aerating, the wine will increase available surface area, increasing the rate at which aroma molecules volatilize.
 Some subtle aromatics can be overwhelmed by more dominant aromatics that arise after swirling, so most professional tasters will sniff the wine briefly first before swirling.
 The closer the nose is to the wine, even right inside the glass, the greater chances of aromatics being captured.
 A series of short, quick sniffs versus one long inhale will also maximize the likelihood of aromatics being detected.
 The human nose starts to "fatigue" after around six seconds and so a pause may be needed between sniffs.

 When wine is sipped, it is warmed in the mouth and mixes with saliva to vaporize the volatile aroma compounds.
 These compounds are then inhaled "retro-nasally" through the back of the mouth to where it is received by nearly five million nerve cells.
 The average human can be trained to distinguish thousands of smells but can usually only name a handful at a time when presented with many aromas.
 This phenomenon, known as the "tip of the nose phenomenon", is countered when a person is given a list of possible choices, through which they can often positively identify the aroma.
 Professional wine tasters will often mentally cycle through a list of potential aromas (and may use visual aids like the aroma wheel, developed by Ann C. Noble of University of California, Davis) until one choice stands out and can be identified in the wine.

 Detecting an aroma is only part of wine tasting.
 The next step is to describe or communicate what that aroma is and it is in this step that the subjective nature of wine tasting appears.
 Different individuals have their own way of describing familiar scents and aromas based on their unique experiences.
 Furthermore, there are varying levels of sensitivity and recognition thresholds among humans of some aromatic compounds.
 This is why one taster may describe different aromas and flavours from another taster sampling the very same wine.